 Victoria moved to Miami from Venezuela when she was a little girl and considers herself blessed for growing up in a dual culture.
 Particularly when it comes to food, Victoria is fascinated with the complexities of mixing traditional food with infusions of her Latin American roots.
 She graduated from the University of Miami with Bachelor in Science in 2015.
 It wasn’t long before she realized that her passion was catering to the appetites of the citizens of Miami looking for a healthy and delicious meal.
 Poké caught her eye and the rest is—as they say—history.

-Mauricio Chediak CEO
+Mauricio Chediak Founder and CEO

 As an entrepreneur, Mauricio has always had an eye for trends and knows how to make the most of a business idea.
 So, when his daughter Victoria came to him with a dream and a business plan he knew she was on to something great.
 Mauricio has a long portfolio of entrepreneurial achievements including more than 10 years in the women’s fashion industry.
 He has also been a consultant for larger brands, including coffee chain Juan Valdez and Sendtel Ad Phones.
 Mauricio is also a University of Miami alumnus is a B.S. in Business and Economics.